-Under the most adverse conditions encountered in a national network, the 4-wire PCM channel ($E4{in}$ to $E4{out}$ or $E4{in}$ to T{out}) should not contribute more than 100 pW0p of additional noise in the band 10 Hz to 4 kHz at the channel output, as a result of the presence of out-of-band signals at the 4-wire analogue channel input.
+Under the most adverse conditions encountered in a national network, the 4-wire PCM channel (E4 ${in}$ to E4 ${out}$ or E4 ${in}$ to T ${out}$) should not contribute more than 100 pW0p of additional noise in the band 10 Hz to 4 kHz at the channel output, as a result of the presence of out-of-band signals at the 4-wire analogue channel input.

-NOTE 1 - The discrimination required depends on the performance of Frequency Division Multiplex (FDM) channel equipments and telephone instruments in national networks, and individual Administrations should carefully consider the requirements they should specify taking into account the comments above and the requirement of 10.1 above.
-In all cases, at least the minimum requirement of 10.1 should be met.
+Note 1 - The discrimination required depends on the performance of frequency division multiplex (FDM) channel equipments and telephone instruments in national networks, and individual Administrations should carefully consider the requirements they should specify taking into account the comments above and the requirement of § 10.1 above.
+In all cases at least the minimum requirement of this section should be met.

-NOTE 2 - Attention is drawn to the importance of the attenuation characteristic in the range 3400 Hz to 4600 Hz.
-Although other attenuation characteristics can satisfy the following requirements, the filter template of Figure 10 gives adequate protection against the out-of-band signals at 4-wire and 2-wire analogue channel inputs.
+Note 2 - Attention is drawn to the importance of the attenuation characteristic in the range 3400 Hz to 4600 Hz.
+Although other attenuation characteristics can satisfy the following requirements, the filter template of Figure 10/G.712 gives adequate protection against the out-of-band signals at 4-wire and 2-wire analogue channel inputs.

-NOTE - The curved portion of the graph conforms to the equation:
+Note - The curved portion of the graph conforms to the equation:

-$$G = 12.5 \left[\sin \frac{\pi \left(400 - f \right)}{1200} - 1 \right] dB$$ for the range $3400 \le f \le 4600$.
+$$G = 12.5 \left[\sin \frac{\pi (4000 - f)}{1200} - 1 \right] dB$$ for the range $3400 \le f \ge 4600$.

-Figure 10/G.712 - Gain relative to gain at 1020 Hz
+FIGURE 10/G.712 Gain relative to gain at 1020 Hz